 To ensure that defendants are compensated for such losses, the court may ask the plaintiff to obtain a Temporary Restraining Order Bond.
 The defendant can seek compensation from the TRO bond if he or she wins the case.
 Otherwise, the plaintiff will be able to get back payment from the TRO bond if the court decides in his or her favor.

 TRO bond payments are determined by the court on a per case basis, involving several factors, including the possibility that the defendant has a strong chance of winning the case.

 Feel free to reach out to us directly to help you with your surety bond needs.
 Contact us.

 How to Obtain a Temporary Restraining Order Bond

 The first requirement when obtaining a Temporary Restraining Order Bond is to contact a reputable surety bond company.
 The surety firm will take care of filing the documents as well as applying for the bond.
-But expect the surety to conduct a thorough background investigation on you and the case because a TRO bond exposes the underwriter to a higher risk compared to other bonds.
-Keep in mind that each situation is unique and underwriting criteria vary widely depending on the size of the bond, type of case and financial capacity of the Principal.
+But expect the surety to conduct a thorough background investigation on you and the case because a TRO bond exposes the underwriter to higher risk compared to other bonds.
+Keep in mind that each situation is unique and underwriting criteria vary widely depending on the size of the bond, type of case, and financial capacity of the Principal.

 The surety firm will evaluate the following before writing a TRO bond: